 According to latest figures from fraud prevention service Cifas, there are around 500 incidents of identity theft every day in the UK.
 During the first six months of 2017 year there were a record 89,000 identity theft crimes recorded.

-Here are 7 of the most common fraud schemes that identity thieves use to steal personal ID... and how to stop them.
-While IT safeguards are critical, individuals must be more aware of document security too.
+What are the most common fraud schemes that identity thieves use to steal personal information?

 - Phishing scams are bogus emails and text and phone messages that lure victims to open an attachment, click on a link to a fake website, and provide more confidential information.
 A recent spear phishing report in the US showed that the average employee gets at least one of these risky emails per day.
 Prevention: Install the latest and best IT safeguards.
 Provide security awareness training.
 Do not respond to suspicious or urgent requests for information.